kristinemlarson/gnssrefl/README.md

 change as you try different satellites.
 If the data are plotted in gray that means you have a failed reflection.
 The quadrants are Northwest, Northeast and so on.

-**quickLook** also provides a summary of various quality control metrics:
+<CODE>quickLook</code> also provides a summary of various quality control metrics:

 <img src="tests/use_cases/p041_l1_qc.png" width=600>

 The top plot shows the sucessful RH retrievals in blue and unsuccessful RH retrievals in gray.
-Below are the peak to noise ratios.
+In the center panel are the peak to noise ratios.
 The last plot is the amplitude of the spectral peak.
 The dashed lines show you what QC metrics quickLook was using.
-You can control/change these on the command line (quickLook -h).
+You can control/change these on the command line.

 If you want to look at L2C data you just change the frequency on the command line.
 L2C is designated by frequency 20: